 Emily Thorpe.

-I’d very much appreciate if you could please click the link to visit the just giving page and donate some money.
+I’d very much appreciate if you could please click the link to visit the just giving page and donate some money, thank you.

 You must be logged in to post a comment.